yuvalha96/BeSafeHackathon2025/README.md

 #### Server Directory
 - server/: Contains the Node.js backend application.
    - controllers/: Contains the logic for handling API requests and responses.
-   - models/: Mongoose models that define the data schema for MongoDB.
    - routes/: Defines the API endpoints and maps them to controller functions.
    - .env: Stores environment variables like database connection strings and server port.
    - server.js: The main server file that sets up Express, connects to the database, and starts the server.